Smile (musical)

-Smile is a musical with music by Marvin Hamlisch and book and lyrics by Howard Ashman.
+Smile is a musical about a fictitious beauty pageant in California, with music by Marvin Hamlisch and book and lyrics by Howard Ashman.
 It was originally produced on Broadway in 1986.
 The musical is based loosely on the 1975 comedy film of the same title, from a screenplay by Jerry Belson.

 Original film

 The original 1975 film was directed by Michael Ritchie with a screenplay by Jerry Belson.
 It starred Barbara Feldon as Brenda DiCarlo, Nicholas Pryor as Andy DiCarlo (Brenda's husband in the film), Bruce Dern as Big Bob Freelander, Geoffrey Lewis as Wilson Shears, Joan Prather as Robin Gibson, Annette O'Toole as Doria Hudson, Melanie Griffith as Karen Love, and choreographer Michael Kidd as Tommy French.
 The movie was filmed on location in Santa Rosa, California with the pageant festivities at Veteran's Memorial Auditorium.

 Production and premiere

 The original production opened on Broadway on November 24, 1986 at the Lunt-Fontanne Theatre and closed on January 3, 1987 after 48 performances.
 It was directed by Howard Ashman with musical staging by Mary Kyte.
 It received a Tony Award nomination for Best Book of a Musical as well as Drama Desk Award nominations for Outstanding Featured Actor in a Musical (Michael O'Gorman) and Outstanding Costume Design (William Ivey Long).